 Robert Hurst

-Pensacola 60k Pensacola (LSD-38) riding at anchor at Barcelona, Spain, 24 September 1979.
+Pensacola 60k USS Pensacola (LSD-38) riding at anchor at Barcelona, Spain, 24 September 1979.
 Photo by Fabio Peņa

-Pensacola 65k Pensacola (LSD-38) anchored at Barcelona, Spain, 24 September 1979.
+Pensacola 65k USS Pensacola (LSD-38) anchored at Barcelona, Spain, 24 September 1979.
 Photo by Fabio Peņa

 A HiRes version of this photo available from ©Atlantic Fleet Sales